 If your bank won’t return your money after you reported a fraudulent or scam-related transaction, you don’t have to fight alone.
 Our consumer protection attorneys are experienced in handling EFTA violations and helping scam victims recover their funds.

-Contact us today for a free consultation and learn how we can help you hold your bank accountable under the Electronic Funds Transfer Act.
+Get a Free Case Review now by filling out the online form or calling us at 1-877-735-8600 and learn how we can help you hold your bank accountable under the Electronic Funds Transfer Act.

 CLIENTS HELPED